Executive Coordinator- Houston

 ROLE OVERVIEW

-The Executive Coordinator coordinates virtual and in-person, externally facing events; virtual and in-person, internal staff convenings; virtual and in-person Board meetings; and related administrative support to the Executive Director, Chief Operations Officer, and their designees.
-Administrative support functions include calendar management, travel arrangements for participants, liaising with vendors, correspondence, expense reimbursement, record keeping, project budget review, data entry, and document organizing and preparation (e.g., read-ahead materials for participants).
+The Executive Coordinator provides administrative support to the Executive Director, Chief Operations Officer, and their designees.
+The administrative support functions include calendar management, travel arrangements for participants in meetings, liaising with vendors, correspondence, expense reimbursement, record keeping, project budget review, data entry, document organizing, and document preparation (e.g., compiling read-ahead materials for participants).
+The position creates and modifies various documents using Microsoft Office Suite.

-Additionally, the Executive Coordinator supports the Administration and Operations Department in ensuring that staff offices and other spaces used for ACLU of Texas meetings or external events are ready for use.
-This includes maintaining office services by organizing office operations and procedures, controlling correspondence, setting up technical equipment (i.e., sound systems, video conferencing equipment, etc.), providing logistical support and assigning and monitoring clerical functions.
-This position coordinates and maintains records for board meetings.
 This position involves using company credit cards, especially to liaise with vendors on food, equipment, and services.

-The position creates and modifies various documents using Microsoft Office Suite.
+Additionally, the Executive Coordinator supports the Administration and Operations Department in ensuring that offices and other spaces used for meetings or events are ready for use.
+This includes assisting with mail pick up, setting up technical equipment (i.e., sound systems, video conferencing equipment, etc.), communicating with vendors, and providing other logistical support.

 RESPONSIBILITIES